jbx-protocol/juice-docs-v2/docs/learn/architecture.md

 * [`JBETHERC20ProjectPayer`](/api/contracts/jbetherc20projectpayer/README.md) provides utilities to pay a project.
 Inheriting this contract is useful for contracts that wish to route funds to a treasury while specifying the token beneficiary, memo, and other contextual information alongside.
 Instances of this contract can also be deployed as stand-alone addresses that will forward funds received directly to a project's treasury.
 * [`JBETHERC20ProjectPayerDeployer`](/api/contracts/jbetherc20projectpayerdeployer/README.md) provides a function to deploy new stand-alone [`JBETHERC20ProjectPayer`](/api/contracts/jbetherc20projectpayer/README.md)'s.
+* [`JBETHERC20SplitsPayer`](/api/contracts/jbetherc20splitspayer/README.md) provides utilities to pay a group of splits.
+Inheriting this contract is useful for contracts that wish to route funds to a group of splits while specifying the memo, and other contextual information alongside.
+Instances of this contract can also be deployed as stand-alone addresses that will forward funds received directly to a group of splits.
+* [`JBETHERC20SplitsPayerDeployer`](/api/contracts/jbetherc20splitspayerdeployer/README.md) provides a function to deploy new stand-alone [`JBETHERC20SplitsPayer`](/api/contracts/jbetherc20splitspayer/README.md)'s.

 <!-- ## [Visual map](www.figma.com/file/qGZbvt4kWgDJOntra7L960/JBV2) -->